FreeCAD/FreeCAD-addons/.github/ISSUE_TEMPLATE/add-a-new-workbench-addon-to-this-repo.md

 - [ ] Your Addon has an SVG based Logo?
 - [ ] Once your Addon/Workbench is accepted, you'll open a PR for FreeCAD master in order to add said Logo in to the FreeCAD Addon Manager dialog? ([Example][Add-Icons-to-Master]), see directions below:
   1. Copy the SVG to `FreeCAD/src/Mod/AddonManager/Resources/Icons` (Note the formatting of the file name is important).
   2. Edit the `FreeCAD/src/Mod/AddonManager/Resources/AddonManager.qrc` and alphabetically place the path (in the previous step) to the icon of your workbench in the list.
+- [ ] Edit the FreeCAD [External Workbenches][FC-ExternalWB-Wiki] wiki page

 ### Housekeeping
 - [ ] Fixed typos in the code using [`codespell`][Codespell].
 We recommend running it `codespell -q 3`